emilioSp/test-frameworks/README.md

 - https://github.com/facebook/jest/issues/10025 jest issues related to mock, which actually, doesn't mock.
 - https://github.com/facebook/jest/issues/9430 jest issues for supporting native ESM

-**However, I found a way to mock implementation of ESM modules, through `spyOn` method.**

-🚨 But IMO this is misleading. _Spying_ and _Mocking_ are 2 distinct concepts in the testing domain.

 ### Tap
-Tap requires an extra dependency if you want to mock esm modules 🚨 It seems that tap doesn't work properly with `TypeScript`, and it requires [esmock](https://www.npmjs.com/package/esmock) to achieve mocking capabilities. https://github.com/tapjs/node-tap/issues/807#issuecomment-1215999251
+Tap requires an extra dependency if you want to mock esm modules with `TypeScript` 🚨 (no issues with vanilla `JavaScript`)

+It seems that tap doesn't work properly with `TypeScript`, and it requires [esmock](https://www.npmjs.com/package/esmock) to achieve mocking capabilities. https://github.com/tapjs/node-tap/issues/807#issuecomment-1215999251